3 Facts: Why Pipelines are Good for the Environment

 Join Us Today!

-Canada Action is all about advocating for our natural resource sectors and the millions of Canadians that rely on these industries to provide for themselves and their families.
-We initiate and engage in fact-based, balanced, positive, and non-partisan discussions with the goal of educating Canadians on the societal and economic importance of our natural resource industries.
+Canada Action is passionate about advocating for our natural resources sector and the millions of Canadians who rely on these industries to provide for their families.
+We initiate and engage in balanced, fact-based and non-partisan discussions to educate Canadians and the world on our natural resource industries' societal and economic importance.

-We invite you to join us and hundreds of thousands of fellow Canadians on Twitter, Instagram and Facebook to learn more about the positive influence resources have on our daily lives and how we should be a global supplier of choice for oil, natural gas, minerals, metals, forest products, agricultural products, and everything in between.
-We hope to see you there!
+We invite you to join us and hundreds of thousands of fellow Canadians on Twitter, Instagram and Facebook to learn more about the positive influence resources have on our daily lives and how we should be a global supplier of choice for oil, natural gas, minerals, metals, food, lumber, and everything in between!

 Share this page to spread the word.